chakafasano88/double-challenge/README.md

 4. Do you have any constructive feedback that you would like to share with our team?

-    The Double team has created great product lead by a skilled team of technology enthusiasts whom I woudl enjoy working with and learning from.
+    The Double team has created a great product lead by a skilled team of technology enthusiasts whom I would enjoy learning from and working alognside.